Question: What is a Weddingmoon?

 What Does a Weddingmoon Cost?

 The cost of a weddingmoon can vary dramatically.
-Couples who book a three-night stay or longer at Sandals are entitled to a free Beautiful Beginnings weddingmoon.
-Normally, these events are fairly modest, and the resort will upsell couples who want more out of a free weddingmoon than:
+Couples who book a three-night stay or longer at Sandals are entitled to a free wedding or $500 credit toward a more elaborate one.
+Normally, the free events are fairly modest, and the resort will upsell couples who want more.

 - Services of a wedding consultant